Table of Contents

 The main window is the window that appears when KMail is started.
 It is by default divided into three panes:

 This pane contains the list of your message folders (other email programs may call them mailboxes).
 To select a folder, simply click on it.
-The messages contained in the folder will now appear in the Headers pane.
-The folder list can be displayed in both a short view, which takes up only a small portion of the left side of the screen, and a long view, which takes up the entire left side of the screen but is able to show more mailboxes.
-You can toggle between these two views under Appearance/Layout in the → dialog.
-Also see the Folders Section for more information about how to use folders.
+The message header information contained in the folder will then appear in the Message List pane.
+The folder list can be displayed in both a short view, which takes up only a small portion of the left side of the screen, and a long view, which takes up the entire left side of the screen (and can show more folders).
+You can toggle between these two views by using the Appearance/Layout tab in the → dialog.
+The top section of the folder pane provides quick links to your favorite folders.
+Drag and drop folders here, or add them via the mouse button context menu item .
+Please see the Folders Section for more details about folders.

-- Message list (in the upper right by default)
+- Message List (on the upper right by default)

-- Message preview pane (in the lower right by default)
+- Preview Pane (in the lower right by default)

 This pane displays the currently selected message.
-Below you will find options to adjust the reader window to your preference.
+Here are some ways to adjust the Preview pane.

-The top of the reader window contains various header options.
+The top of the Preview pane displays the message headers.
+Several display options are available.
 Go to → and try them out until you find one you like!
-Details for the various headers are as follows:

-Fancy Headers Minimal header with a spam status notification.
+Fancy Headers Colorful header with a spam status / attachments notification.

-Brief Headers Title, and in parentheses you will find From and the date.
+Brief Headers Title, and in parentheses: From, CCs (if any), and the date.

 Download New Themes...
 Allows you to download custom themes created by other KMail users.

-If you would like to change how your attachments appear in your messages, go to → .
-Your options are as follows:
+If you would like to change the way your attachments appear in your messages, go to → .
+These are your options.

 , all attachments appear as icons at the bottom of the message.

 will show attachments as icons, unless the message suggests that they should be displayed inline.
-You can suggest that certain attachments should be shown inline in your own messages when you select Suggest automatic display in the attachment's properties dialog.
+You can suggest that certain attachments should be shown inline in messages you compose by selecting Suggest automatic display in the composer window via the attachment's properties dialog.

 shows the contents of the attachments at the bottom of the message.
 Attachments that cannot be displayed, e.g. compressed files, will still be shown as an icon.